paarthsoni/engage_sugartown/README.md

-SugarTown - A dessert Shopping store with Facial Recognition Features for added Security
+SugarTown - An online dessert Shopping store with Facial Recognition Features for added Security

 Submission for Microsoft Engage 2022